ashlink11/portfolio/project-one-frontend-notes.md

 llvm is open-source software used for over two decades by Apple, Microsoft, and Linux for a major and crucial part of compiling software/code into hardware instructions.

-llvm means "low-level virtual machine", but the foundation dropped this acronym more than a decade ago because it had become inaccurate/confusing.
+llvm means "low-level virtual machine", but the foundation dropped this acronym more than a decade ago because it had become inaccurate/confusing. but at the end of this page i explain why it was originally so.

 now llvm is generally thought of as a compiler and set of compiler tools especially associated with the c/c++ language family via the clang compiler.

-i've been studying compilers for some years, so in january 2024, i cloned the llvm public open-source code library to my machine so i could to write and run llvm projects.
+i've been studying compilers for some years, so in january 2024, i cloned the llvm public open-source code library to my machine so i could to write and run llvm/c++ projects.

 ## biggest challenge